'Now I'm angry': N.W.T. premier calls on Ottawa to provide services in the North

 Smith also thanked Albertans for opening their homes, businesses and hearts.
 She said Alberta's health-care system took in four acute-care patients, 55 continuing-care patients, 30 obstetrics patients and 19 dialysis patients.

+"Every single fire that we've had, there's always been people who have stayed behind protecting their homes, protecting their communities," said Cochrane.

+"They are not only putting themselves at risk, but they are putting our firefighters at risk."

-The Alberta Emergency Management Agency is also preparing in case people fleeing fires in British Columbia need somewhere to go.
-But Public Safety Minister Mike Ellis said it is not required yet.
+The Alberta Emergency Management Agency is also preparing in case people fleeing fires in British Columbia need somewhere to go, but Public Safety Minister Mike Ellis said it's not required yet.

 This report by The Canadian Press was first published Aug.
 25, 2023.